ALS: Classification

-ALS is a motor neuron disease, which is a group of neurological disorders that selectively affect motor neurons, the cells that control voluntary muscles of the body.
+ALS is a motor neuron disease, which are a group of neurological disorders that selectively affect motor neurons, the cells that control voluntary muscles of the body.
 Related motor neuron diseases, sometimes characterized as ALS variants rather than distinct entities, include primary lateral sclerosis (PLS), progressive muscular atrophy (PMA), progressive bulbar palsy, pseudobulbar palsy, and monomelic amyotrophy (MMA).

-As a disease, ALS itself can be classified in a few different ways: by which part of the motor neurons are affected; by the parts of the body first affected; whether it is genetic; and by the age at which it started.
+As a disease, ALS may be classified in several different ways: by which part of the motor neurons is affected; by the parts of the body first affected; whether it is genetic; and by the age at which it started.
 Each individual diagnosed with the condition will sit at a unique place at the intersection of these complex and overlapping subtypes, which presents a challenge to diagnosis, understanding, and prognosis.

-Subtypes of motor neuron disease
+Subtypes of disease

 Classic ALS involves neurons in the brain and spinal cord (upper motor neurons, highlighted red), as well as the lower motor neurons, which go from the spinal cord to the muscles, highlighted teal.

 ALS can be classified by the types of motor neurons that are affected.
 To successfully control any voluntary muscle in the body, a signal must be sent from the motor cortex in the brain down the upper motor neuron as it travels down the spinal cord.
 There, it connects via a synapse to the lower motor neuron, which connects to the muscle itself.
 Damage to either the upper or lower motor neuron, as it makes its way from the brain to the muscle, causes different types of symptoms.
 Damage to the upper motor neuron typically causes spasticity including stiffness and increased tendon reflexes or clonus, while damage to the lower motor neuron typically causes weakness, muscle atrophy, and fasciculations.

-Classical, or classic ALS, involves degeneration to both the upper motor neurons in the brain and the lower motor neurons in the spinal cord.
-Primary lateral sclerosis (PLS) involves degeneration of primarily the upper motor neurons, and progressive muscular atrophy (PMA) involves primarily the lower motor neurons.
-There is debate over whether PLS and PMA are separate diseases or simply variants of ALS.
+Classical or classic ALS involves degeneration to both the upper motor neurons in the brain and the lower motor neurons in the spinal cord.
+Primary lateral sclerosis (PLS) involves degeneration of primarily the upper motor neurons, and progressive muscular atrophy (PMA) involves the lower motor neurons primarily.
+There is debate over whether PLS and PMA are separate diseases or variants of ALS.